-To identify and select issuers contributing to this proportion, Candriam has developed and implemented a dedicated process for assessing and scoring companies' contributions to environmental and/or social objectives.
+In addition to the overall ESG assessment, Candriam has developed and implemented a dedicated process for assessing and scoring the contributions of companies to environmental and/or social objectives.
 This process results in an Environmental (E) and Social (S) Contribution Score for each company.
 This process integrates specific elements of the Business Activities and Stakeholders Analysis to evaluate sustainability and responsibility.
 Depending on the nature of the sector, Candriam evaluates the Environmental Contribution, the Social Contribution, or a combination of both.
-The E and S Contribution Scores determine whether companies qualify as 'Sustainable Investments' under SFDR.
-To be eligible, companies must score at least 50 in one or both categories and meet ESG Rating, DNSH, and Good Governance criteria7.